GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/09.381-390/04.Break-Thou-the-Bread-of-Life/docs.md

 ---
+title: |
-title: 384.
-Break Thou the Bread of Life
+    384. Break Thou the Bread of Life - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 384.
+Break Thou the Bread of Life.
+Break Thou the bread of life, Dear Lord, to me, As Thou didst break the loaves Beside the sea; Beyond the sacred page I seek Thee, Lord; My spirit pants for Thee, O living Word!
+    keywords:  |
-    keywords: Christ in Song, Break Thou the Bread of Life, Break Thou the bread of life,
+        Christ in Song, adventhymnals, advent hymnals, Break Thou the Bread of Life, Break Thou the bread of life.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 384. BREAK THOU THE BREAD OF LIFE
+####  Christ in Song,

 ```txt
 1.